genGit963/RV_NODE_JS/1. Core_Nodejs_Concepts/7_http2.detail.md

 });
 ```

-### 11. **Conclusion**
+## 11. **Conclusion**

-HTTP/2 is a powerful upgrade over HTTP/1.1 that provides numerous performance and security benefits.
-It enhances the efficiency of web communications through features like multiplexing, header compression, and server push.
-By adopting HTTP/2 in your Node.js applications, you can significantly reduce latency and provide a faster, more secure user experience.
-As web traffic grows, utilizing HTTP/2's capabilities will be essential for developing modern, high-performance web applications.
+HTTP/2 is a powerful upgrade over HTTP/1.1 since it

+1. Provides numerous performance and security benefits
+2. Enhances the efficiency of web communications through features like <b>multiplexing, header compression, and server push</b>.
+3. significantly reduces latency and provide a faster, more secure user experience.

+- As web traffic grows, utilizing HTTP/2's capabilities will be essential for developing modern, high-performance web applications.